Sarah269/glowing-dollop/Stroke/README.md

 ## Findings

 <img src="https://github.com/Sarah269/glowing-dollop/blob/main/Stroke/Stroke%20Slide.png" height="400" />

-- Age range for stroke patients is 40- 80
--  Average glucose level for stroke patients is above 100 with more activity above 150
-- BMI for stroke patients is 20- 60
--  Best parameters for SVM model: {‘C’: 100, ‘gamma’: 1}
--  The SVM model accuracy is 97%.
--  Based on model results the most important features are age, bmi, and average glucose.
-The  secondary features are gender, residence, work private, and never smoked.

  ## Limitations
  There is a great imbalance between the number of stroke and non-stroke target values.
 The data